StackExchange/dnscontrol/docs/notifications.md

 ### Bonfire

-This is stack overflow's built in chat system.
+This is Stack Overflow's built in chat system.
 This is probably not useful for most people.

 Configure `bonfire_url` to be the full url including room and api key.